Louis Perrotti Director of Conservation Programs

 (401) 785-3510 ext.
 335

-Biologists from the Rhode Island Department of Environmental Management (DEM), the Connecticut Department of Environmental Protection (CTDEP), the US Fish and Wildlife Service (USFWS), and the University of Rhode Island have teamed up with Roger Williams Park Zoo and the Wildlife Management Institute to restore populations by breeding these rabbits in captivity and releasing them in natural habitat.
-This program has made promising progress toward boosting cottontail numbers, while additional partners continue efforts to protect and restore habitat throughout the range of this species.
+Biologists from the New England Cottontail Captive Breeding Working Group (NECCBWG) (see right) have teamed up to restore populations by breeding these rabbits in captivity and releasing them in natural habitat.
+This program has made promising progress toward boosting cottontail numbers while the partners also work to protect and restore habitat throughout the range of this species.

-The first nine offspring spent their first winter adjusting from living at the Zoo to living in the wild, learning to forage and fend for themselves in a predator-free environment.
-In March of 2012, six of the nine rabbits were fitted with radio collars and released into the wild on Patience Island, in Narragansett Bay.
-Their activity and health will be monitors to see if they survived and reproduced.
+The offspring spent their first winter adjusting from living at the Zoo to living in the wild, learning to forage and fend for themselves in a predator-free environment.
+In March of 2012, some of the rabbits were fitted with radio collars and released into the wild on Patience Island, in Rhode Island’s Narragansett Bay.
+Their activity and health were monitored to see if they survived and reproduced.